Home

 Best time: April–August

-There are plenty of organized tours from Ketchikan, Sitka, Kodiak, or Seward.
-Depending on where you are planning to visit and when, these areas of Alaska will provide you with great opportunities to spot a whale.
+There are plenty of organized tours from Ketchikan, Sitka, Kodiak, or Seward, depending on where you are planning to visit and when these areas of Alaska will provide you with great opportunities to spot a whale.
 Pack your binoculars, strap on your sea legs, and find your ticket to ride in the waters surrounding the United States' westernmost land mass.

-The water around the southern coast of Alaska, stretching from the Aleutian Island chain east to the Hecate Strait, is known as the Gulf of Alaska and is the northern endpoint for the migration of several whale species.
+The water around the southern coast of Alaska, stretching from the Aleutian Islands chain east to the Hecate Strait, is known as the Gulf of Alaska and is the northern endpoint for the migration of several whale species.
 These waters are cold, rich, and teeming with life.
-Before humanity called this part of the world home millennia ago, migrating whales have used these waters to feed.
+Before humanity called this part of the world home millennia ago, migrating whales used these waters to feed.

 Ketchikan